saimusdev/dash-phalcon/README.md

 # [Phalcon PHP](http://foundation.zurb.com) Dash docset

-**NOT WORKING YET.
-SOON WILL UPDATE**

 [Phalcon PHP](http://phalconphp.com/en/) documentation for Dash

 This docset is to be used with [Dash for Mac](http://kapeli.com/dash).

-Based on the repo [dash-phalcon](https://github.com/omdevin/dash-phalcon) by omdevin.
+Based on the version [dash-phalcon](https://github.com/omdevin/dash-phalcon) by **omdevin**.

 ## Basic Installation

-Just copy the [Phalcon Docset](https://github.com/simioprg/dash-phalcon/blob/master/Phalcon.docset) provided to '/Users/myUserName/Library/Application Support/Dash/Docsets/**Phalcon**', but before create the **Phalcon** folder if it doesn't already exist.
+Just copy the [Phalcon Docset](https://github.com/simioprg/dash-phalcon/blob/master/Phalcon.docset) provided to '/Users/username/Library/Application Support/Dash/Docsets/**Phalcon**', but before make sure that the **Phalcon** folder is created.

 ## Manual Build